 Vertical camera angles

-Your vertical camera angle options include photographing your subject:
+Vertical camera angle options include photographing your subject:

-- from below
+- from below, looking upwards

-- from above
+- from above, looking down

 It’s subtle, but on the left I photographed from above and on the left I photographed from below.
 Imagine how confusing it would be if the expressions were swopped over?They just wouldn’t match the camera angles I used.